CSCfi/csc-user-guide/docs/computing/connecting.md

 the passphrase.
 It is possible to use an SSH agent (`ssh-agent` in Linux) which requires the user to provide the passphrase only once per session.

-If you created the SSH key using Windows Powershell, you need to manually copy-paste the public key to supercomputer.
-Look for the public key file.
-It may be in the folder where you created it, in `.ssh\id_rsa.pub` under the HOME folder, or in `C:\Users\Username\.ssh` (where `Username` is your user name).
-Note that you may need to edit your Windows settings to see hidden folders i.e. those which start with ".".
-Once located, open it with an editor and copy the content to the clipboard.
-Next, connect to Puhti and open the file `.ssh/authorized_keys` with your favourite editor (e.g. `nano`).
-Paste the public key from the clipboard to the end of the file and save the file.
+!!! warning "Note"
+    Windows PowerShell does not support

-### Using SSH keys with MobaXterm
+### SSH key file with not-default name or location
-At least with Windows operating system some extra steps might be useful with MobaXterm.

-1. Set permanent home directory where to store the SSH key and other settings before generating the SSH key: `Settings -> Configuration -> General`
-2. Generate the keys as described above.
-3. If you do not want to type your key passphrase for every connection, use SSH Agent - MobAgent and/or Pageant: `Settings -> Configuration -> SSH`.
-If you use RStudio, Jupyter Notebooks or something else that requires piping via login-node to compute-node, enable also "Forward SSH Agents": `Settings -> Configuration -> SSH`
-4. If you want to store your key in not default location, set it in <permanent_mobaxterm_home>/.ssh/config file.
-If you use RStudio, Jupyter Notebooks or something else that requires piping via login-node to compute-node, add agent-forwarding and key file for compute-nodes to <permanent_mobaxterm_home>/.ssh/config file.
+If you want to store your key in not default location (something else than `~/.ssh/id_rsa`), set the key location in `~/.ssh/config` file or use `ssh-agent`.
+If you use RStudio, Jupyter Notebooks or something else that requires piping via login-node to compute-node, add agent-forwarding and key file for compute-nodes.

 ```
 Host puhti.csc.fi